Clarithromycin Online Prescription

 Clarithromycin - Mechanism of Action

 Clarithromycin, marketed under the brand name Biaxin, is a medication used to prevent and treat infections strongly suspected or proven to be caused by bacteria susceptible to the medication.
 Clarithromycin, like azithromycin (Z-pak) and erythromycin, belongs to a class of medications known as macrolide antibiotics.
 Clarithromycin has demonstrated efficacy against certain gram positive and gram negative organisms as well as mycobacteria, irrespective of the production of beta-lactamase.
 Clarithromycin is thought to work by blocking protein synthesis in targeted bacteria through interference with the 50S ribosomal subunit.
-Clarithromycin is also combined with amoxicillin, lansoprazole, omeprazole and ranitidine in various combinations as part of treatment for H. pylori infections.
+Clarithromycin is also combined with amoxicillin, lansoprazole (Prevacid), omeprazole (Priolosec) and ranitidine in various combinations as part of treatment for H. pylori infections such as Prevpac.

 Clarithromycin - Dosage, Use and Price